rust-lang/rust/src/doc/rustc-dev-guide/src/queries/incremental-compilation-in-detail.md

       the result of the query has changed.
 As a consequence anything depending on a `no_hash` query will always be re-executed.

+   Using `no_hash` for a query can make sense in two circumstances:

+    - If the result of the query is very likely to change whenever one of its inputs changes, e.g. a function like `|a, b, c| -> (a * b * c)`.
+In such a case recomputing the query will always yield a red node if one of the inputs is red so we can spare us the trouble and default to red immediately.
+      A counter example would be a function like `|a| -> (a == 42)` where the result does not change for most changes of `a`.

+    - If the result of a query is a big, monolithic collection (e.g. `index_hir`) and there are "projection queries" reading from that collection (e.g. `hir_owner`).
+In such a case the big collection will likely fulfill the condition above (any changed input means recomputing the whole collection) and the results of the projection queries will be hashed anyway.
+If we also hashed the collection query it would mean that we effectively hash the same data twice: once when hashing the collection and another time when hashing all the projection query results. `no_hash` allows us to avoid that redundancy and the projection queries act as a "firewall", shielding their dependents from the unconditionally red `no_hash` node.

  - `cache_on_disk_if` - This attribute is what determines which query results are persisted in the incremental compilation query result cache.
 The attribute takes an expression that allows per query invocation